General measurements with limited resources and their application to quantum unambiguous state discrimination: Introduction

-are the least disturbing in many cases --- any measurement can be realized as a L\"uder's measurement followed by some measurement-independent state change --- and, so, we will turn to them in this study.
+are the least disturbing in the following sense: any measurement can be realized as a L\"uders measurement followed by some outcome-dependent state change.
+This makes them a straightforward choice in our endeavor.

+Note that there is a number of possible additional criteria that may give preference to other than L\"uders instruments, such as hardware specifics, noise considerations, or preferences following from a particular measurement goal.
+This is, however, beyond the scope of this paper.